.jpg)

 Christian Frink, son of Steven Frink, who died in the line of duty on March 22, 1993, graduated from Western Washington University in 2012.

 Emily, Erin, Kailey, Erik and Kyle, children of Detective Brent Hanger, who died in the line of duty on August 6, 2015, attended Western Washington University, University of Washington, and Skagit Valley College.
 Emily, Erin and Kailey have graduated.
-Erik is in his senior year at Western Washington University, and Kyle is in his sophomore year at Skagit Valley College.
+Erik is currently attending Western Washington University.

-Gedeon Lagasse Padgett, son of Trooper S. Renee Padgett, who died in the line of duty on September 4, 2018, is in his sophomore year at Washington State University.
+Gedeon and Olivia, children of Trooper S. Renee Padgett, who died in the line of duty on September 4, 2018, are both attending Washington State University.

-The WSPMF has provided a total of $34,050 to Jim Saunders, Kailey and Erik Hanger,and Gedeon Padgett Lagasse to attend college this past year.
+The WSPMF has provided a total of $34,050 to Erik Hanger and Gedeon Padgett Lagasse to attend college this past year.

-The scholarship program for WSP employees, their spouses, and children is in its 31st year.
-The WSPMF provided four new scholarships and seven renewable scholarships to families of the Washington State Patrol in the last fiscal year.
-Our scholarship assistance this year totals $11,000 and we were able to help 11 individuals with their educational expenses.
+The scholarship program for WSP employees, their spouses, and children is in its 33rd year.
+The WSPMF awarded seven new scholarships and five renewable scholarships to families of the Washington State Patrol in the last fiscal year.
+Our scholarship assistance this year totals $11,500 and we were able to help 11 individuals with their educational expenses.

-This year, in addition to scholarships, the WSPMF has provided $28,900 in assistance to WSP families.
-While much of the assistance provided by the WSPMF is confidential in nature, the WSPMF is proud to disclose its involvement in the following activity:
+While much of the assistance provided by the WSPMF is confidential in nature, the WSPMF is proud to disclose its involvement in the following activities:

-· The 40th annual WSP Memorial Foundation dinner was held in April 2021 at the Hilton in Vancouver, WA.
-We had 365 attendees and through donations, our live and silent auction, we were able to raise $33,150.
+· The 42nd annual WSP Memorial Foundation dinner was held on April 13, 2024, at the Tulalip Casino & Resort in Marysville, WA.
+We had 655 attendees at the dinner and through donations, our live and silent auction, we were able to raise $79,428.31.